openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzgets(buf: ArrayBuffer): Promise&lt;string&gt;

-Reads bytes from a file and decompresses them into buf until the len-1 character is read, or until a newline character is read and transferred to buf, or an end-of-file condition is encountered.
+Reads bytes from a compressed file until **len-1** characters are read, a newline character is read and transferred to a buffer, or an end-of-file condition is encountered.
+This API uses a promise to return the result.
+The null-terminated strings are returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.